anzap/exchange-rates/README.md

 The obvious improvement that needs to be made to move to production would be to use a persistent medium to store rate information.
 Easiest solution as it is now would be to move to a relational database, but depending on the deployment environment another solution like for ex.
 ElasticSearch could be used that is easier to scale horizontaly if needed.
-If we stick with the relational database then a performance improvement that should be made is to mark the latest exchange rate entry in the db table at the time of insertion, as the current code uses `MAX(created_at)` to get the most recent entry, which will not be very efficient as the time goes on.
+If we stick with the relational database then a performance improvement that should be made is to mark the latest exchange rate entry in the db table at the time of insertion, as the current code uses `MAX(created_at)` to get the most recent entry, which will not be very efficient as the time goes on and the table grows.